lindsayrr8/lindsayrr8.github.io/_posts/2025-03-15-my-new-blog-post.md

 <img width="355" alt="gender-of-total-children-titanic" src="https://github.com/user-attachments/assets/72ae144a-b8d0-4577-9e7c-9e01ca43c3f6" />

 Boys and girls are almost equally distributed, with there being just 3 more total boys than girls in the dataset.
 But significantly more female children survived than male children.
-This indicates that priority was given to women and female children, and men and boys were left behind.
+This indicates that priority was given to women and female children, and men and male children were left behind.

 ## The Concluding Analysis